Sienci-Labs/Resources/atc/atc-assembly/atc-air-filter-and-compressor.md

 ![](</_images/_atc/_atc_assembly/temp/Screenshot 2026-02-12 at 4.35.22 PM.png>)

-   > NOTE: Before connecting a new air compressor to the automatic tool changer system, run it with the tank drain valve fully open for 15–30 minutes.
-This clears out manufacturing debris, oil, and initial moisture, and allows the pump to seat properly.
-Skipping this step can push contaminants into valves and tooling, leading to premature wear or failure.
+   > NOTE: Before connecting a new air compressor to the automatic tool changer system, check your manufacturer's recommendations on purging the system of debris before you begin.

 ## Setting Air Pressure & Flow

 1. Turn on the air compressor.

-1. Set your **air compressor** to provide its **maximum flow**, usually this is a knob next to the gauge.
+1. Set your **air compressor** to provide its **maximum flow**, usually this is a knob next to the gauge that has a mark for max.

 [Render] We may want to consider keeping this an image, unless we import a generic air compressor or something.
 Basically need to show the knob being opened to allow for maximum flow in this render.
 Image may not be just for illustration.
 (atc_assembly_air-full.jpg)

 ![](</_images/_atc/_atc_assembly/temp/Screenshot 2026-02-12 at 4.39.03 PM.png>)

-1. To adjust **flow** at the filter:
+1. To adjust **flow**:

    * Pull the filter **knob upwards**.
    * Twist it through its full range to find the position that provides the **highest flow/pressure**.